Atticus29/clark_bio_101/Essential_course_documents/README.md

 	- Work hard during lectures.
 This work does not involve writing, word for word, everything that is said.
 Consider instead the strategy of taking sketchy notes during class, which frees up limited attention space for listening, participating, and thinking about the topics discussed.
 Following class, flesh out your notes, adding as much detail as possible.
 This forces a re-thinking of the discussion, putting the concepts in an order that makes sense to you.
 	- Make a list of questions as you study your notes and read the textbook.
 Ask these questions during conference, lecture, or ask another student while you're studying.
-	- Use the objectives at the beginning of each chapter AND the “Testing Your Comprehension questions” at the end of the chapter as a study guide.
+	- Use the objectives at the beginning of each lecture AND the “Testing Your Comprehension questions” at the end of the chapter as a study guide.
 These review questions will highlight what is most important to focus on in the text.
-If any of my objectives for a unit go beyond those mentioned in the textbook, I will make you aware of that.
+If any of my objectives for a unit go beyond those mentioned in the textbook, I will make you aware of that during lecture.
-	- Form study groups!
+	- Exchange contact information with your classmates and form virtual study groups!
 Study groups can help everyone, whether you are doing well or are doing poorly.
 Use your study group to quiz each other and offer short teaching demos to each other on particular topics; you never truly appreciate what you know and don't know until you have to teach it to somebody else.

 4. Academic Honesty

 	Academic honesty is required at all times.
 I have a ZERO tolerance policy for cheating.
 Anyone caught cheating will receive an “F” for the assignment and will likely be dropped from the course with a failing grade.
 If the cheating is discovered after the last drop date, the student receives an “F”.
 In addition, the student may be referred to the Office of the Vice President for further disciplinary action.

 	Cheating takes many forms.
 If you are not clear on what constitutes cheating (plagiarism, etc.), just ask me.
 Some quick examples of academic dishonesty include misrepresenting another student‘s work as your own or saying that you performed community service that you didn't.

 5. Classroom Behavior

 	Modern technology is amazing, and in many instances it can be a tremendous learning asset.
 I'm not going to stop you from having or using these resources in class because you are an adult, and indeed will often leverage them to enhance your learning experience.
 However, sometimes the myriad temptations provided by having a phone, tablet, or laptop in front of you can compete with the course content for your attention.

 	There are several studies that demonstrate a dramatic decrease of retention when a learner tries to multi-task, so please be aware of this and be warned that YOU ARE NOT MIRACULOUSLY IMMUNE TO THIS EFFECT.

-	If you are honest with yourself and find the temptation too great, I strongly recommend taking notes by hand.
+	If you are honest with yourself and find the temptation too great, I strongly recommend taking notes by hand and employing some kind of focusing tool (like [this environmentalism-themed social focus app](https://flora.appfinca.com/) or [a site-blocker like LeechBlock](https://www.proginosko.com/leechblock/?utm_source=zapier.com&utm_medium=referral&utm_campaign=zapier)).

-	A respectful environment will be maintained at all times.
+	A respectful environment will be maintained at all times (especially online!).
 Please refer to the Code of Student Conduct online so you understand the student rights and responsibilities.

 6. Course Withdrawal